netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 ~~~~
 {: #ex-13 title="Example of Scheduled Link's Bandwidth"}

-# Examples of Using "ietf-schedule" Module for Scheduled Use of Resources Framework
+# Examples of Using "ietf-schedule" Module for Scheduled Use of Resources Framework {#ex-framework}

    This section exemplifies how the architecture for supporting scheduled
    reservation of Traffic Engineering (TE) resources in {{?RFC8413}} might leverage the "period-of-time"